yiwen101/AllocAvenger/README.md

 - `RiskEstimator`: It gives a risk score to an ad depending on the number of times an advertiser has been punished.

 - `RevenueRiskBasedValueEstimator`: Determines the estimated value of an ad by considering both the revenue and risk associated with it.

 - `ModeratorUnitTimeValueEstimator`: Calculates the value generated by a moderator over a unit of time for a given ad.
   This is crucial to assess the performance and efficiency of moderators.

 - `DurationEstimator`: Determines the estimated duration a moderator would take to handle an ad based on their past performance and ad's baseline screening time.

 - `AccuracyEstimator`: Estimates the accuracy level of a moderator while handling an ad.

 ### 4.`algorithms.allocators` Package:

 This package consists of various allocator classes, each of which has its own approach to assign ads to moderators.
 The core aim of these allocator classes is to maximize the efficiency and effectiveness of ad allocation while minimizing inaccuracies and losses.

 **Components**:

 1. **`RandomAllocator`**:
-    - **Purpose**: This class randomly allocates ads to moderators without considering any optimization.
+    - **Purpose**: This class randomly allocates ads to currently idle moderators without considering any optimization.
     - **Methods**:
         - `allocate(ads, mods)`: Allocates ads to moderators.
 It tries to match ads and moderators based on the delivery country.
 If no suitable moderator is found, the ad is rejected.
         - `getInaccuracyLoss()`: Returns the total inaccuracy loss accumulated during allocation.

-2. **`ModelBasedGreedyAllocator`**:
+2. **`GreedyAllocator`**:
-    - **Purpose**: Allocates ads to moderators based on a greedy approach while considering future tasks for each moderator.
+    - **Purpose**: A greedy algorithm that allocates ads to moderators, always aiming to assign the most valuable ad to the most suitable moderator.
     - **Methods**:
-        - `allocate(ads, mods)`: Allocates ads based on their value to the most suitable moderator.
-The allocation considers the ad's value, the moderator's current tasks, and future tasks.
+        - `allocate(ads, mods)`: It assigns the most valuable ad to the most suitable moderator, no matter the moderator is idle or not.
         - `getInaccuracyLoss()`: Returns the total inaccuracy loss accumulated during allocation.

 3. **`GreedyIdleOnlyAllocator`**:
     - **Purpose**: This allocator uses a greedy approach but only considers currently idle moderators.
     - **Methods**:
         - `allocate(ads, mods)`: Allocates the most valuable ads to the most suitable idle moderator based on the value estimation.
         - `getInaccuracyLoss()`: Returns the total inaccuracy loss accumulated during allocation.

-4. **`GreedyAllocator`**:
+4. **`ModelBasedGreedyAllocator`**:
-    - **Purpose**: A greedy algorithm that allocates ads to moderators, always aiming to assign the most valuable ad to the most suitable moderator.
+    - **Purpose**: It allocates the most valuable advertisements to the most suitable moderator, but does not actually carry out the assignment unless the moderator is currently idle.
+This takes into account of better advertisements being fetched in the future.
+      Nevertheless, when allocating the less valuable advertisements, we pretend that the assignment took place, so as to discourage less valuable advertisements from overcrowding excellent moderators.
     - **Methods**:
-        - `allocate(ads, mods)`: Like the `ModelBasedGreedyAllocator`, it assigns the most valuable ad to the most suitable moderator.
-However, it doesn't consider future tasks and keeps trying until a successful assignment or all options are exhausted.
+        - `allocate(ads, mods)`: Allocates ads based on their value to the most suitable moderator.
+The allocation considers the ad's value, the moderator's current tasks, and possible future tasks.
         - `getInaccuracyLoss()`: Returns the total inaccuracy loss accumulated during allocation.

 ## How to Run